Reference > WCAG1 Level A

 attribute to indicate what they mean.
 See HTML Techniques for WCAG 1.0.E856

-5.5: Provide a description for data tables
+CP 5.5: Provide a description for data tables

 Provide either a